flutter/flutter/CODE_OF_CONDUCT.md

 4. Do not discuss internal team disagreements, that require internal knowladge, on public threads.
 5. When stating that someone did something wrong, give clear objective reasons like:
      * What was done violated a policy
-     * There may be negative consiquences that should be handled both on the level of the concrete case and level of policies
+     * What was done will cause negative consequences, so fixes should be made to handle this case, and policies should be updated to handle future cases

    In general, it is better to use language of suggestions for future than stating that something is wrong in the past.